 How to find cheap flights to Italy

-One of the biggest ways to save on your trip to Italy is to get a good deal on flights.
+One of the biggest ways to plan a cheap trip to Italy is to get a good deal on flights.
 Flights will generally be cheaper during the off-season, like fall and spring, and flying in mid-week, rather than the weekend, can also save you a lot of money.
 Those are the best times to travel to Italy cheap.
 It’s always good to be flexible with your dates if possible – sometimes incredible sales pop up!

 For a cheap way to travel to Italy from the USA, look at all the major airports in Italy rather than restricting yourself solely to the city you want to visit.
 Many cities are just an inexpensive train ride away from each other, so flying into Milan and then taking the train to Venice, for example, may be much more cost-effective, and if you can fit that into your schedule, it’s a great way to see more of the country.